radio4000/supabase/readme.md

 ## More tips

+### API Limit

+By default the database is set to return max 1000 rows.
+You can change this under Settings > API on app.supabase.io.

 ### Local development server (npx/docker/docker-compose)

 In the project's directory, you can run the following commands to run